 Some of the major programs created by BAAL include the Incentive Awards to Promising Artists and Scholars, Revolving Chairs of Black Arts and Letters at Black Colleges, Touring Exhibits of Black Art Support of Black Arts at the community level, Black Academy Hall of fame, and A directory of Cultural Activities in the Black Community.
 Other activities included a Biennial Conference of Black Artists and Scholars.

-Both academies, ANA and BAAL, however, had lived up to their objectives.
-They gave reality to theory and solidity to imagination.
+However, both academies, ANA and BAAL, had lived up to their objectives.
+They gave reality to theory and solidity to the imagination.

 The Black Academy of Arts and Letters